-April 6, 2018
+April 5, 2019

-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS

-TAKE NOTICE that the annual meeting (the "Meeting") of the shareholders of PRAIRIE PROVIDENT RESOURCES INC. (the "Company") will be held at the Calgary Petroleum Club at 319 - 5th Avenue S.W., Calgary, Alberta, on May 17, 2018, at 9:00 a.m.
+TAKE NOTICE that the annual and special meeting (the "Meeting") of the shareholders of PRAIRIE PROVIDENT RESOURCES INC. (the "Company") will be held at the Calgary Petroleum Club at 319 - 5th Avenue S.W., Calgary, Alberta, on May 16, 2019, at 9:00 a.m.
 (Calgary time) for the following purposes:

-- 1. to receive the audited consolidated comparative financial statements of the Company for the years ended December 31, 2017 and 2016, together with the report of the auditor thereon; - 2. to elect directors of the Company for the ensuing year; - 3. to appoint Ernst & Young LLP, Chartered Professional Accountants, as the auditor of the Company for the ensuing year, at such remuneration as may be determined by the directors; and - 4. to transact such other business as may properly come before the Meeting.
+- 1. to receive the audited consolidated financial statements of the Company for the years ended December 31, 2018 and 2017, together with the auditor's report thereon; - 2. to elect directors of the Company for the ensuing year; - 3. to appoint Ernst & Young LLP, Chartered Professional Accountants, as the auditor of the Company for the ensuing year, at such remuneration as may be determined by the directors; - 4. to consider, and if thought advisable, pass an ordinary resolution approving unallocated entitlements under the Company's stock option plan and incentive security plan; and - 5. to transact such other business as may properly come before the Meeting.

-More detailed information regarding the matters proposed to be placed before the Meeting is set forth in the accompanying information circular of the Company dated April 6, 2018 (together with this Notice of Meeting, the "Circular").
+More detailed information regarding the matters proposed to be placed before the Meeting is set forth in the accompanying information circular of the Company dated April 5, 2019 (together with this Notice of Meeting, the "Circular").

-Only shareholders of record at the close of business on April 6, 2018 are entitled to receive notice of and to attend and vote at the Meeting or any adjournment thereof, except that a shareholder (including a person who did not hold any common shares on April 6, 2018) may vote common shares transferred to it after that date if the shareholder produces properly endorsed share certificates evidencing the transfer or otherwise establishes that it owns the transferred common shares, and demands, not later than 10 days before the Meeting, that the transferee's name be included before the Meeting in the list of shareholders eligible to vote.
+Only shareholders of record at the close of business on April 5, 2019 are entitled to receive notice of and to attend and vote at the Meeting or any adjournment thereof, except that a shareholder (including a person who did not hold any common shares on April 5, 2019) may vote common shares transferred to it after that date if the shareholder produces properly endorsed share certificates evidencing the transfer or otherwise establishes that it owns the transferred common shares, and demands, not later than 10 days before the Meeting, that the transferee's name be included before the Meeting in the list of shareholders eligible to vote.